chibuzoraustine/mpw-webauthn/readme.md

 mpw-webauthn is a JavaScript library designed to streamline the integration of WebAuthn (Web Authentication) into web applications.
 WebAuthn is a powerful standard for secure and convenient user authentication on the web, offering strong cryptographic security while eliminating the need for passwords.

-Moipayway introduces seamless WebAuthn services, providing users with robust and secure authentication experiences.
-Elevate your platform's security and user convenience with Moipayway's WebAuthn integration.
+MoiPayWay introduces seamless WebAuthn services, providing users with robust and secure authentication experiences.
+Elevate your platform's security and user convenience with MoiPayWay's WebAuthn integration.

 ## Installation